infinityCorporation/sbp-python-betfinder/README.txt

 what the script supports, the api the data is called from, updates, required packages, and tasks still to do.

+There is an additional script, upload.py, with the purpose of uploading the file to the Amazon s3 storage bucket once it has been created and saved.
+This script is called only once the file has been created and saved locally.
+Then, the script is called and the file is uploaded.
+Once the upload is confirmed, the file will be deleted from local storage.

 The currently supported sports are:
  - NCAA Football
  - NCAA Basketball